 Every hour, on the hour, crowds gather beneath the Old Town Hall Tower to watch the Astronomical Clock in action.
 Despite a slightly underwhelming performance that takes only 45 seconds, the clock is one of Europe's best-known tourist attractions, and a 'must-see' for visitors to Prague.
 After all, it's historic, photogenic and – if you take time to study it – rich in intriguing symbolism.
-The clock is scheduled to be out of action from spring 2017 to summer 2018 while the clock tower undergoes renovations.

 Four figures beside the clock represent the deepest civic anxieties of 15th-century Praguers: Vanity (with a mirror), Greed (with his money bag; originally a Jewish moneylender, but cosmetically altered after WWII), Death (the skeleton) and Pagan Invasion (represented by a Turk).
 The four figures below these are the Chronicler, Angel, Astronomer and Philosopher.

 On the hour, Death rings a bell and inverts his hourglass, and the 12 Apostles parade past the windows above the clock, nodding to the crowd.
 On the left side are Paul (with a sword and a book), Thomas (lance), Jude (book), Simon (saw), Bartholomew (book) and Barnabas (parchment); on the right side are Peter (with a key), Matthew (axe), John (snake), Andrew (cross), Philip (cross) and James (mallet).
 At the end, a cock crows and the hour is rung.